 How can we protect the biodiversity?

 Through programs like our Respectful Bee Welfare Program, Garnier sustainably sources all of its ingredients derived from bees through a network of responsible beekeepers and suppliers.
 Another example is our Solidarity Sourcing program in partnership with PRONATURA, helping 23 Mexican families adopt organic farming practices, including initiatives to preserve biodiversity on the protected reserves surrounding their farms.

 We are striving for 100% of our renewable ingredients to be sourced sustainably by 2022.
 We are fully committed to protecting biodiversity and the planet by leveraging green science to offer our consumers the same high performance while ensuring that every Garnier product is more sustainable.
 Today, more than half of Garnier’s ingredients come from renewable sources, and by 2025, we aim for 100% of our renewable ingredients to be sustainably sourced.

 Sustainable sourcing is also our priority for our packaging.
 In 2019, 100% of our cardboard boxes and paper product use instructions have a sustainably managed forest certification.

 We have developed new 98% natural origin formulas and Ecocert-certified organic skincare and continuously reduced our products’ environmental footprints.
 At our industrial sites, we have significantly lowered our CO2 emissions and water consumption.

-We are sourcing more and more of our natural ingredients sustainably every day, launching natural origin formulas within all our product categories.
-In 2019 we introduced a new organic range.
+We are sourcing more and more of our natural ingredients sustainably every day, launching more natural origin formulas within all our product categories.
+In 2019 we introduced a new organics range.
 We have improved the sustainability performance of our factories and reduced our use of virgin plastic in packaging while increasing recyclable content.

 What is Green Sciences?